alabella19/parsimony_allele_age_calculations/README.md

 This file will also throw errors when alleles/variants are skipped.
 In the files provided you can see a number of these examples.

-"Skipping rs rs200178552 because SNP bases do not match rs200178552 allele 1: -	allele 2: A	human_test is g"

-Error because there was no information in Multiz alignment:
+For example

 "Skipping rs rs181386845 because SNP bases do not match rs181386845 allele 1: 	allele 2: 	human_test is G"

+This error is produced because there was no allelic information for this snp in hg19.

 ### Execution